Jump to:

 Nataliya Nazarova/Shutterstock

 The overall best time to visit Porto is in the dry season between June and September.
-Daily highs reach the low-to-upper 70s, festival season is in full swing, and the city is bustling.
+During this time, daily highs reach the low-to-upper 70s, festival season is in full swing, and the city is bustling.

 Daily highs reach the low-to-high 70s, keeping the air pleasantly warm without feeling hot.
 Rainfall is minimal with less than an inch to about 2.5″ falling during this period.